srlasher/pdstools/Contributing.md

 ```
 pytest --cov=./python/pdstools --cov-report=xml
 ```

+## Documentation & articles
 * The Python documentation uses [Sphinx](https://www.sphinx-doc.org/) to generate the docs, **nbsphinx** to convert the jupyter notebooks to markdown, and **Furo** as the Sphinx template.
 These dependencies can be installed with `pip install -r docs-requirements.txt`.
 [Pandoc](https://pandoc.org/) is a requirement too and needs to be installed separately.
 * A **Makefile** is provided to create the documentation.
-Simply run
+The docs are automatically generated on any push commits in the master branch, but you can build them locally by running:
 ```
 pushd python/docs
 make html
 popd
 ```
+* While the generated docs are automatically deployed, and will automatically pick up on changes in the docstrings for the API reference, the articles in the docs are not.
+To add articles to the documentation:
+1. Create an article somewhere in the top-level `examples` folder.
+These articles should be jupyter notebook files, and **should be empty, not pre-run**
+2. Edit the `cp` command in `python/docs/Makefile` where the articles are copied to a temporary to include your article
+3. Update `python/docs/source/Articles.rst` and add your entry to the included notebooks.
+Since they will be moved to the `articles` folder, simply enter the **name of the notebook file, without extension**.
+- For example, if we added an article called `Example.ipynb` in the `examples/helloworld` folder, we would add `../../examples/helloworld/Example.ipynb` to the cp line in the Makefile (right before `source/articles`, of course), and add `articles/Example` to the `python/docs/source/Articles.rst` file.
+To test that it works, we recommend building the docs locally before creating a pull request.

+## Releases

 * The Python pdstools package is published to [PyPI](https://pypi.org/) and installable via pip as described in the [Getting Started](/pegasystems/pega-datascientist-tools/wiki#getting-started-with-the-python-tools).
-To uninstall the published version and install the local version instead:
+To uninstall the published version and install the local version instead, clone the repo, navigate to the top-level `pega-datascientist-tools` folder, and run:
 ```
 pip uninstall pdstools
 pip install .
 ```
-* To create the distribution wheel and tar files, run `python -m build`.
+* PyPi releases are automated with tagged commits, but to create the distribution wheel and tar files locally, run `python -m build`.
 This creates the distribution files in the `dist` folder.